 There is a multitude of reasons why you would want to carry out a UX competitor analysis.
 One simple reason is that you have not done one before.
 It is always beneficial for UX designers to acquaint themselves with research methods to better inform their design practice.
 Aside from that, however, there are some other important reasons why you would want to do a UX competitor analysis:

-- To help you solve usability problems
+- To help you solve usability problems, as per this definition of usability

 - To understand where your product or service stands in the market